Light-tight skipper-CCDs for X-ray detection in space: Calibration and data analysis

 \section{Calibration and data analysis}

-After each acquisition, we average all pixel samples and subtract the signal baseline calculated using pixels in the overscan region.
+After each acquisition, we average the 10 or 200 samples per pixel and per image, and subtract the signal baseline calculated from pixels in the overscan region.
 To calibrate, we used images with 200 samples and computed the histogram of the pixel signal for different exposures to obtain the charge spectrum.
-In the top panel of Figure~\ref{fig:calib}, we show the spectrum for a set of images with the same quadrant showing the bumps for different levels of illumination corresponding to the 30 and 75\,s exposures.
+In the top panel of Figure~\ref{fig:calib}, we show the pixel charge spectrum, consisting of a histogram in which each entry corresponds to the measured charge of one pixel in one image.
+We used pixels read by the same amplifier in 18 images with 0\,exposure, 9\,images with 30\,s, and 9 images with 75\,s, illuminated with 950\,nm light; the two bumps in the histogram correspond to the 30 and 75\,s exposures used to produce it.
 In the bottom panel, we present a zoom-in of the orange region shown in the top panel, where peaks corresponding to different numbers of electrons are visible.
 We then compute the mean signal level as a function of the peak (or electron) number, from which we determine the number of electrons corresponding to the signal in analog-to-digital converter (ADC) units.

-We note that different acquisition conditions, such as the number of samples, may introduce calibration shifts due to transient effects.
-However, since this work does not require precision measurements, shifts in calibration of a fraction of an electron are negligible.
+It is worth noting that although these images were obtained with the X-ray source installed inside the vessel, the presented spectrum is dominated by charge produced by monochromator light.

 To assess the shielding effect, we used images acquired with 10 skipper samples, which were sufficient to reduce the readout noise below the shot noise level.
 We compared the charge in regions beneath the shield with that in regions without the shield.
 We confirmed uniform illumination across the quadrant by comparing the signal distribution across different regions.
 We used control images obtained with the shutter closed to subtract the signal from any possible light leaking into the vessel and light emitted by the vessel walls.
 We computed the charge in each region as a function of exposure time for different wavelengths.
 The number of electrons produced per second of exposure was determined by a linear fit.
 The slope gives the number of charges produced exclusively by the monochromator light, removing those from environmental photons or readout effects.
 Finally, we calculated the ratio of the signal in the shielded region to the signal in the unshielded region to obtain the blinding factor.
 High-energy events from environmental radiation, such as muons, were removed from this analysis.